|

 Location: Santa Cruz

-This tuff cone formation is a world famous dive site about one hour from our base.
-There are 4 dive sites in the area, but only two are for novices.
-The other two sites are for intermediates and experts because there can be strong currents and surge.
-The Gordon Rocks dive sites are mostly walls with a deep bottom.
-Blend in and blow few bubbles and you may be blessed with a hammerhead sighting!
 Hammerhead sharks are the main attraction of Gordon Rocks, where they often conglomerate in large schools.
-You won't be able to stop looking at this aquarium as you're likely to also see reef fish, large pelagic fish, golden rays, stingrays, eagle rays, turtles, morays, Galápagos sharks, blacktips and whitetips, spotted eagle rays, golden- and stingrays as well as fur seals.
+You are also likely to see reef fish, large pelagic fish, golden rays, stingrays, eagle rays, turtles, morays, Galápagos sharks, blacktips and whitetips, spotted eagle rays, golden- and stingrays as well as fur seals.

 Return to top of page